A Sermon on Ephesians 6:18Read more

 What role does prayer play in spiritual warfare?
 In this conclusion of his sermons on spiritual depression, Dr. Martyn Lloyd-Jones declares the prominent role prayer must have in a Christian’s life.
-He expounds upon the words of the Apostle Paul in Ephesians 6:18, who told the church in Ephesus to pray at all times with all prayer and supplication.
-Dr. Lloyd-Jones tells us why we pray and to whom we pray.
-He asserts that prayer is a test for all that we claim to believe.
-The high road of prayer is self-examination—that we would discover how weak and ignorant we are so as to drive us to God.
-Prayer is vital, essential, and necessary because we have a capable enemy in the devil; thus we continually need the armor and power of God to do battle.
-We see in the example of Jesus and the many saints that have come before us that prayer is the supreme achievement of the soul.
-Do you feel spiritually dull and sleepy in your Christian walk?
-Turn to the Lord in prayer!
-Dr. Lloyd-Jones says, “keep your armor bright!”
+In this sermon on Ephesians 6:18 titled “Praying Always,” he expounds upon the words of the apostle Paul, who told the church in Ephesus to pray at all times with all prayer and supplication.
+Dr. Lloyd-Jones tells why Christians pray and to whom they pray.
+He asserts that prayer is a test for all that they claim to believe.
+The high road of prayer is self-examination—that Christians would discover how weak and ignorant they are so as to drive them to God.
+Prayer is vital, essential, and necessary because Christians have a capable enemy in the devil; thus they continually need the armor and power of God to do battle.
+Jesus and the many saints that have come before proved that prayer is the supreme achievement of the soul.
+Dr. Lloyd-Jones encourages to “keep your armor bright!”
 Prayer leads to knowledge of God, which leads to love of God, which defeats the enemy.
-Will you attack your enemy and pray?

 About Dr. Martyn Lloyd-Jones